 Collect their info for follow-up

-If this happens often, add a new Knowledge Base entry for that topic.
+If this happens often, add a new training entry for that topic.

 What if I have different scenarios that require different questions?